Oldest American World War II Veteran Dies At 112

 He chalked his long life up to aspirin, stress-free living and yardwork.
 He was also known to eat ice cream, drink whiskey and smoke cigars.

-Mourners stopped by his Austin home Thursday night with flowers and candles, according to local media.
+Mourners stopped by his Austin home on Thursday night with flowers and candles, according to local media.

 The U.S. Army offered prayers to the Overton family, saying on Twitter, "Today we mourn not just a hero, but a legend."